PHOENIXCONTACT/MORYX-Framework/Documentation/Upgrade/Platform27to30.md

 When you read this, you are at the point when you are interested to upgrade your Platform 2.7 to 3.0.
 Let me say first, that it will be a complex task for the next hours.

+# .NET Framework 4.6.1
+To stay with the future, we decided to move to .NET Framework 4.6.1.
+The version is compatible with .NET Standard 2.0 to later move to .NET Core.
+All projects have to be adjusted to the new framework version.

 # Flat Folder Structure and Copy-Local
 You know the days where you have to change the `CopyLocal` to `false` on every single reference you add to an assembly?
 Im glad to tell you that you can forget this creepy thing!
 In Platform 3 you do not have to do it anymore.
 The complete folder structure of the ServiceRuntime is pressed flat.
 You cannot find such folders like `Modules`, `ModulePlugins`, `Models` or `Bundles` anymore.
 Every assembly will be build in the root ServiceRuntime/ClientRuntime directory.